 I received my bachelor’s degree in Electrical Engineering also from the University of Toronto.
 During my undergrad, I worked with Prof. Anna Goldenberg on problems related to predicting growth trajectories and discovering causal genes.

-My current research interests span programming languages, Bayesian nonparametric models, probabilistic inference, and (more broadly) machine learning.
+My current research interests span programming languages, Bayesian nonparametric models, Markov Chain Monte Carlo methods, statistical learning theory and (more broadly) machine learning.

 I enjoy working on sophisticated models that represent underlying probabilistic symmetries in data.
 My research objective is to devise tractable inference algorithms for such models.